 Intentional falsification of credits may result in disqualification of the entire entry by contest administration.
+On-air credit packages created for the sole purpose of statue-eligibility will not be accepted.

 NO INTERNAL EDITING

 A submitted excerpt must be a continuous, commercial-free segment.
 Editing out commercials between otherwise continuous programming segments does not constitute "internal editing."